HanaGbM/HanaGbM/README.md

 - 👋 Hi, I’m @HanaGbM
-- 👀 I’m interested in medical coding and Artificial intelligence
+- 👀 I’m interested in medical coding , Business development with Artificial intelligence
 - 🌱 I’m currently learning computer science in Truman State university
 - 💞️ I’m looking to collaborate on medical innovation
 - 📫 How to reach me https://www.linkedin.com/in/hana-sheto-1458381b7